federizer/federizer/docs/DESCRIPTION.md

 * The External Resources owned by the author stored on the RS of the origin mailbox service are temporarily shared with recipients by creating a Placeholder Message which also acts as an Access Control List.
 Following a successful sharing process, using the Cross-Domain Authorization Grant, the Placeholder Message is sent to each recipient through the MTA operating within the origin trust domain.
 This Placeholder Message stores SHA-256 digests of the referenced External Resources in its `Content-ID` headers (see Figure 1 for an example of a Placeholder Message).

 * The MTA operating within the destination trust domain using the Cross-Domain Authorization Grant attempts to fetch the External Resources from the RS of the origin mailbox service.
 After successful authorization, the External Resource is fetched using a digest from the Content-ID header of the Placeholder Message as an identifier and is stored on the RS of the destination mailbox service.
-That means that each recipient becomes the owner of the corresponding copy of the referenced External Resource (a Signed Placeholder Message can prove it, as explained later), which they can download and use, or send to other recipients.
+That means that each recipient becomes the owner of the corresponding copy of the referenced External Resource (a Signed Placeholder Message can prove it, as explained later—TBD), which they can download and use, or send to other recipients.
 Finally, the Webmail application downloads the relevant data from the RS of the destination mailbox service and reconstructs the original message according to the Placeholder Message source.

 ```yaml
 # Email envelope